arjunmehta/node-georedis/README.md

 =====================
 **node-redis-proximity is renamed to node-geo-proximity with 1.0.0 release.**

-A node.js module that leverages the functionality of [node-geohash (ngeohash)](https://github.com/sunng87/node-geohash) to provide super fast proximity searches for geo coordinates.

 [![Build Status](https://travis-ci.org/arjunmehta/node-geo-proximity.svg?branch=master)](https://travis-ci.org/arjunmehta/node-geo-proximity)

 A node.js module that leverages the functionality of [node-geohash (ngeohash)](https://github.com/sunng87/node-geohash) and [node-redis](https://github.com/mranney/node_redis) to provide super fast proximity searches for geo coordinates.